 Following the implementation of Teachers' Pensions (Employers' Supplementary Contributions) Regulations 2000 the Government Actuary carried out a further review on the level of employers' contributions.
-For the year to 31 July 2011 the employer contribution was 14.1%.
-The employee rate was 6.4% for the same period.

-An appropriate provision in respect of unfunded pensioners' benefits is included in provisions.
+For the year to 31 July 2012 the employer contribution was 14.1%.
+The employee rate was 6.4% for the period to 31 March 2012, with rates between 6.4% and 8.8% depending on the member's salary from 1st April 2012.
+An appropriate provision in respect of unfunded pensioner's benefits is included in provisions.